-Kansas City Chiefs vs. Seattle Seahawks Odds, Analysis, NFL Betting Pick
+Kansas City Chiefs vs. Seattle Seahawks: Odds, Analysis, NFL Betting Pick

 Why the Seahawks can cover the spread

 Seattle is also looking to rebound this week from a 26-23 overtime loss at San Francisco last week.
 The Seahawks drove their first possession of the game 59 yards to a touchdown but immediately gave up a 97-yard kickoff return for a score.
-Seattle later forced OT with a late field goal but lost when a long gain was negated by penalty, forcing a punt that led to the 49ers' game-winning field goal.
+Seattle later forced OT with a late field goal but lost when a long gain was negated by a penalty, forcing a punt that led to the 49ers' game-winning field goal.

 On the day the Seahawks out-gained San Francisco 385-351, out-rushed the 49ers 168-94 and held a 37/30 time of possession advantage.
 But they also got called for 14 penalties for 148 yards, including a pass interference call on the 49ers' game-winning drive.